skipcloud/skipcloud.github.io/_posts/2020-07-26-how-containerisation-works.md

 Then in 2013 [Docker](https://en.wikipedia.org/wiki/Docker_%28software%29) was
 unleashed onto the world and container popularity exploded.
-Docker originally used LXC in the early years but slowly transitioned to it's own container management library.
+Docker originally used LXC in the early years but slowly transitioned to its own container management library.
 The reason Docker had such a big impact is because it was an entire ecosystem, which included a place you could store your container images:
 [dockerhub.com](https://hub.docker.com/).